xXleowXx/gitlab-charts/doc/installation/cloud/oke.md

         - CA Certificate
             - Previously recorded
         - Service Token
-            - Previously recorded<br><br>
+            - Previously recorded

-   - Click **Add Kubernetes cluster** when finished
+    - Click **Add Kubernetes cluster** when finished<br><br>
-- Install Applications within the GitLab connected Kubernetes cluster
+1. Install Applications within the GitLab connected Kubernetes cluster
     - From your project navigate to **Operations -> Kubernetes ->Click on the newly created cluster -> Applications**
     - Install the following components:
         - Ingress - Disable WAF
             - Endpoint should be the IP address
         - Cert-Manager
         - Prometheus<br><br>
-- Upload GitLab License Key
+1. Upload GitLab License Key
     - "https://*YOUR-GITLAB-FQDN*/admin/license"
     - Note you will need GitLab Ultimate to have the security scans working.<br><br>
-- Run your CI pipeline
+1. Run your CI pipeline
     - Navigate to your project -> **CI/CD**
     - Click on **Run Pipeline**
     - You should have successfully completed a pipeline<br><br>
-- Success!
+1. Success!